openstack-infra/zuul/doc/source/user/config.rst

   the name of the project is not the name under which the role should be installed (and therefore referenced from Ansible), the `name` attribute may be used to specify an alternate.

+  .. note:: galaxy roles are not yet implemented

   **galaxy**
     The name of the role in Ansible Galaxy.
 If this attribute is